Sleep deprivation is a widespread problem in America.

 Here are three tips to help you sleep better and more:

-One more thing: it is actually good to nap.
-When you have an acute need and can squeeze it in, taking a nap on the job can be a great help.
+It is good to nap.
+When you have an acute need and can squeeze it in, taking a nap during the day can be a great help.
+Provided it is okay to do so and it is not too long.
 Note to employers—a 20-30 minute nap can be restorative, and bring back productivity to a sleepy head.
 Napping has been shown to boost creativity and efficacy on the job.